We’ll take care of the insurance so you can take care of the furbabies.

 As a veterinary office, you’re tasked with maintaining the health of your clients’ furry family members.
 This very important and highly-specialized responsibility creates a need for proper veterinary office insurance to cover your unique needs.

 The risks of running a veterinary office.

 Caring for animals is no easy task and the business of that care comes with very specific risks.
-Protecting your veterinary office by obtaining the proper insurance coverage is essential.
+Helping you protect your veterinary office by obtaining the proper insurance coverage is essential.
 To start, you need the basic policies that most businesses do.
-This includes general liability, commercial umbrella, and cyber liability.
+This includes general liability, professional liability (also known as malpractice insurance), and property coverage for your equipment and/or building.
 In addition, you’ll want to insure against losses that cause your business to temporarily shut down, which is why a business interruption policy should be strongly considered.

 Addressing the specialized risks.

 The equipment veterinarians need can range from mundane to very specific, but all of it must be insured.
 Replacing the high-value equipment needed for your practice can be quite costly and must be properly insured.
 If your office also boards, hospitalizes, or transports animals, animal bailee insurance can help protect you in the event an unfortunate incident should occur resulting in injury to an animal.
 Simple business insurance just isn’t adequate to cover the risks veterinarians face.

 - Get the right coverage.

 Veterinary practices are susceptible to many risks, such as claims due to bodily injury, property damage, personal injury, and more.